demianw/tract_querier/doc/installation_instructions.rst

 * `VTK 5.x installed along with its python wrappings <http://www.vtk.org>`_
 * `nibabel 1.3.x <http://nipy.sourceforge.net/nibabel/>`_

-All of these can be easily obtained from pre-packaged distributions suck as `Canopy <https://www.enthought.com/products/canopy>`_ or `Anaconda <http://docs.continuum.io/anaconda/index.html>`_.
+All of these can be easily obtained from pre-packaged distributions such as `Canopy <https://www.enthought.com/products/canopy>`_ or `Anaconda <http://docs.continuum.io/anaconda/index.html>`_.
 In these cases, the packages corresponding to *VTK* and *nibabel* will need to be added.

 Installation
 ------------